 After launching NovaCloud Services, two views become available.
-The first of these is NovaCloud Services, which is used to log in and launch a setup wizard for NovaFold, NovaFold Antibody, or NovaDock predictions.
+The first of these is NovaCloud Services, which is used to log in and launch a setup wizard for NovaFold, NovaDock predictions.
 Once a prediction has been started, you can monitor its progress and download its eventual output from the Predictions view.